Home

 Basil – planted alongside tomato plants helps control tomato hornworms.

-Marigold – planted in vegetable gardens produces a scent that repels many garden pests.
+Marigold – planted in vegetable gardens produces a pungent scent that repels many garden pests.

 Mint – repels mosquitoes and produces an odor that aphids and cabbage pests dislike.